Glenn Anderson

-Glenn Chris Anderson (born October 2, 1960) is a Canadian former professional ice hockey player who played 16 seasons in the National Hockey League (NHL) for the Edmonton Oilers, Toronto Maple Leafs, New York Rangers, and St. Louis Blues.
-Anderson was known to have a knack for stepping up in big games, which garnered him the reputation of a "money" player.
+Glenn Chris Anderson (born October 2, 1960) is a Canadian former professional ice hockey player who played 16 seasons in the National Hockey League (NHL) for the Edmonton Oilers, Toronto Maple Leafs, New York Rangers and St. Louis Blues.
+Anderson was known for performing especially well in important games, which garnered him the reputation of a "money" player.
 His five playoff overtime goals rank third in NHL history, while his 17 playoff game-winning goals put him fifth all-time.
 During the playoffs, Anderson accumulated 93 goals, 121 assists, and 214 points, the fourth, ninth, and fourth most in NHL history.
-Anderson is also first all-time in regular season game winning goals in Oilers history with 72.
+Anderson is also first all-time in regular season game-winning goals in Oilers history with 72.